onqtam/headjack/src/introduction/addressing.md

 Interface names that were used to publish content can serve as advertising (interface attribution) for the platform that was chosen by a user when content is viewed through other interfaces because the original URNs will be shown and users will be able to click to view each piece of content through the originating interface if they choose to (if they've never heard of it before & are curious or if their current interface doesn't fully support a given message type).

 ==> discoverability of new interfaces!

+TODO: articles can include the data for whatever they reference & even provide the merkle proofs for those - self-contained, complete & permanent publications

+This way data is self-certifying not just self-certifying data addressable by hash, but also by a pretty URL!

 # Names